-If you have been shopping for hearing aid lately (which you most likely are since you are here) you have probably seen advertisements for "Free" hearing tests.
-It sounds great!
-Call a number and make an appointment for your complimentary hearing evaluation.
-Wait.
-Don't do that.
-Do a little research first.
-Companies offering free hearing tests are doing so because they hope to sell you a hearing aid.
+Companies offer free hearing tests because they hope to sell you a hearing aid.
 That in itself is not bad.
-However, most of these providers are charging a magnificently huge mark-up on their hearing aids.
-I have seen prices between $2000 and $5000 and often more!
-Paying that much, even for a top of the line aid, is highway robbery.
+However, most of these providers charge a huge markup on their hearing aids.
+Prices often range from somewhere between $2000 and $5000, and sometimes more!
+Paying that much, even for a top of the line hearing aid, is highway robbery.
 Don't fall for it.

-Our suggestion is go to an actual Ear, Nose, Throat doctor to have your hearing test done.
-Often if your doctor refers you, Medicare will cover a portion of the exam.
-Once you have you hearing test (audiogram) do some research online.
-At Advancedhearing.com you can even fax or email us a copy of your hearing test and we can advise you which aids will work better for you.
-Most companies (including ours) have a money back guarantee if a hearing aid does not work out so your risk is minimal as well.
+At Advanced Affordable Hearing, you can even email us a copy of your hearing test, and we can advise you on which aids will work best for you.
+Most companies (including ours) have a money-back guarantee if a hearing aid does not work out, so your risk is minimal as well.
 You will be shocked by how much money you can save by doing so.

-So next time you see that advertisement in the paper for a free hearing test (or television, online, etc) take a pause.
-There is a reason they are offering it for free and most of the time it will come at the expense of your pocketbook.
-As always if you have any questions or need assistance, please contact us!
-Happy holidays.
+So, next time you see that advertisement in the paper for a free hearing test (or television, etc.), take a pause.
+There is a reason they are offering it for free, and most of the time, it will come at the expense of your pocketbook.